albertgab/WordPuzzle/README.md

 - TestClassDiagram
 - WPFClassDiagram<br />
 You can find them in the project folders corresponding with the name of the diagram.

-## User Guide
-In case of running the program you need to:
-1. Install NET 5.0 if you don't have already installed.
-2. Create a database by running the Create_Database1.sql file.
-3. Populate database by running Populate_Database.sql file.<br />
-Just to run the app:
-4. Run WordPuzzleWPF\bin\Release\net5.0-windows\WordPuzzleWPF.exe.
-To view the code:
-4. Open WordPuzzle.sln in Visual Studio.
-5. In WordPuzzleData\WordPuzzleContext.cs put our connection string in to optionsBuilder.UseSqlServer('connetction string').